blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 ## Discoverability

-Reusability has been mentioned as a large benefit of the Type System.
+Reusability through sharing has been mentioned as a large benefit of the Type System.
 These benefits will be limited if types aren't easily discoverable.
 A potential solution to this would be establishing a standard for a Type Repository.
 This standard could potentially be written to work like Linux (or npm, pip, etc.) package repositories.

 It should therefore be possible to allow for a decentralized system, while also providing centralized ecosystem (or multiple) for those who wish to benefit from it, likely having a blockprotocol.org Type Repository.